ndimzKM/tasker/README.md

 # Tasker
-A todo list add bullt using vanilla JavaScript and SCSS Completely responsive and supports __light__ and __dark themes__
+A todo list app bullt using vanilla JavaScript and SCSS Completely responsive and supports __light__ and __dark themes__

 ## Note